yurnifaa/yurnifaa/README.md

 <br/>

 <p>
   Hello there! <em><b>I'm Jana Del Rosario</b></em>, a 3rd year Computer Science student in the Philippines.
-I'm currently enhancing my abilities in frontend development and building projects that help me grow as a developer.
+I'm currently enhancing my abilities in full stack development and building projects that help me grow as a developer.
 I enjoy turning ideas into clean, functional interfaces and I'm always looking for new things to learn.
 </p>

 <br clear="center"/>